phoenix-rtos/phoenix-rtos-doc/building/README.md

 This is the quickest way to start development - all necessary tools are distributed in docker image.

-Firstly, you need to have a docker installed.
+Firstly, you need to have the docker installed.

   <details>
   <summary>How to get docker (Ubuntu 20.04)</summary>